sketchplugins/plugin-directory/README.md

 # Sketch Plugin Directory

-List of Sketch plugins hosted at GitHub in alphabetical order
+List of Sketch plugins hosted at GitHub in last updated order